opencitations/oc_graphenricher/docs/source/installing.rst

 Installing from Pypi
 ########

-To get the official and updated version of this package, follow these simple steps:
+To get the official and updated version of this package, follow these steps:

-1. install python >= 3.8:
+1. install Python >= 3.10:

     .. code-block:: console